 - Think about using a clean, dry pacifier when placing your baby down to sleep, but don't force the baby to take it.
 (If you're breastfeeding, wait until your child is 1 month old or is used to breastfeeding before using a pacifier.)

-The Back to Sleep public education campaign was started in 1994 as a way to educate parents, caregivers, and health care providers about the methods for reducing the risk of SIDS and is a good resource for additional information.
+The Safe to Sleep campaign (formerly the Back to Sleepcampaign) started in 1994 as a way to educate parents, caregivers, and health care providers about the methods for reducing the risk of SIDS and is a good resource for additional information.

 The campaign was named for its recommendation to place healthy infants on their backs to sleep.
 Placing infants on their backs to sleep reduces the risk for SIDS.
 This campaign has been successful in promoting infant back sleeping and other risk-reduction strategies to parents, family members, child care providers, health professionals, and all other caregivers of infants.

-This campaign is supported by the NICHD, the Maternal and Child Health Bureau of the Health Resources and Services Administration, the American Academy of Pediatrics, First Candle/SIDS Alliance, and the Association of SIDS and Infant Mortality Programs.
+This campaign is led by the NICHD in collaboration with the Maternal and Child Health Bureau of the Health Resources and Services Administration, the Centers for Disease Control and Prevention’s Division of Reproductive Health, the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, First Candle, and the Association of SIDS and Infant Mortality Programs.